-If a simple massage by your own hands doesn’t cut the pain, you can ask your partner (if available, of course) for a simple neck massage.
+If a simple massage with your own hands doesn’t cut the pain, you can ask your partner (if available, of course) for a simple neck massage.

-Besides, you can lie on your back on a rolled towel put under your head and neck to put pressure on the pain.
+Try lying on your back on a rolled towel put under your head and neck to put light pressure on the pain.
 The pressure on the towel provides a gentle massage.

 Practising occipital neuralgia meditation exercises